annotorious/annotorious-v1/readme.md

 # Annotorious - Image Annotation for the Web

-**ANNOTORIOUS IS NO LONGER MAINTAINED**
+**!!
+THIS VERSION OF ANNOTORIOUS IS NO LONGER MAINTAINED !!**

+Please check out <https://github.com/recogito/annotorious> for ongoing work on Annotorious v2.

-* If you are looking for a ready-made solution for collaborative online document annotation, check out our new, award-winning project [Recogito](https://recogito.pelagios.org) instead.
+If you are looking for a ready-made solution for collaborative online document annotation, check out our new, award-winning project [Recogito](https://recogito.pelagios.org) instead.
 Free.
 Open source.
 Batteries included.

-* If you are looking for an embeddable JS library for image annotation: we are planning an Annotorious reboot!
-[Watch this space](https://github.com/pelagios/annotorious).